datacamp/courses-introduction-to-python/scripts/chapter2_script.md

 ## Manipulating lists

 After creation and subsetting, the final piece of the Python lists puzzle is manipulation, so ways to change elements in your list, or to add elements to and remove elements from your list.
-All of this is possible because in Python, a list is a so-called mutable object: after you've created it, you can make changes to it.
-This contrasts with immutable objects in Python: once they're created, there's no way to make changes to them anymore.

 Changing list elements is pretty straightforward.
 You use the same square brackets that we've used to subset lists, and then assign new elements to it using the equals sign.
 Suppose that you wrongly measure your dad's height; it's not up to date as he's shrinking with age.
 Instead of 189 centimers, it should be 186 centimters.
-To change this list elements, which is at index 7, you can use this line:
+To change this list element, which is at index 7, you can use this line:

 ```
 fam_height[7] = 186